eoli3n/eoli3n.github.io/_posts/2023-06-11-secure-backups.md

 icon-style: solid
 ---

-I continue the post serie about Borg and Borgmatic, I demonstrated how to spread backups with borgmatic in [that pre vious post]({{ site.baseurl }}{% link _posts/2021-05-21-improve-backups.md %}), let's now secure those backup.
+I continue the post serie about Borg and Borgmatic, I demonstrated how to spread backups with borgmatic in [that previous post]({{ site.baseurl }}{% link _posts/2021-05-21-improve-backups.md %}), let's now secure those backup.

 ### Why aren't backups not secure ?

 The repository is configured to let clients access to the repo in read/write, which is the default mode.
-Borg provide a ``--append-only`` mode, which let clients only add data.
+Borg provides a ``--append-only`` mode, which let clients only add data.
 Then if you host is compromised, the hacker can not remove all your backups before crypt-locking your data.

 ### Configure the repository